Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Related Work

 \subsection{Alignment approaches}

 Conformance checking in process mining aims at relating the behavior captured in a process model with the behavior observed in an event log.
-In this article, we specifically focus on identifying behavior observed in the log that is disallowed by the model (a.k.a.\ unfitting behavior).
-One central artifact in process mining for measuring unfitting behavior are \emph{trace alignments}.
-Hereafter, we introduce the concept of alignments and then review existing techniques for computing trace alignments.
+In this article, we specifically focus on identifying behavior observed in the log that is disallowed by the model (a.k.a.\ unfitting behavior). \emph{Trace alignments} are central artifacts in process mining for measuring unfitting behavior.
+While many other conformance checking techniques exist in process mining such as token-based replay~\cite{TokenBasedReplay,TokenExtension}, fast approximation techniques that only compute a fitness score~\cite{leemans18}, techniques producing natural language statements~\cite{GarciaL17}, etc., this article solely focuses on techniques that produce trace alignments.
+Hereafter, we introduce the concept of trace alignments and then review existing techniques for their computation.

 \paragraph{Trace alignment} Trace alignments, first introduced in~\cite{AdriansyahDA11,Adriansyah14}, relate each trace in the event log to its closest execution in the process model in terms of its Levenshtein distance.
 In this context, an alignment of two traces is a sequence of \emph{moves} (or \emph{edit operations}) that describes how two cursors can move from the start of the two traces to their end.
 In a nutshell, there are two types of edit operations.
 A \emph{match} operation indicates that the next event is the same in both traces.
 Hence, both cursors can move forward synchronously by one position along both traces.
 Meanwhile, a \emph{hide} operation (deletion of an element in one of the traces) indicates that the next events are different in each of the two traces.
 Alternatively, one of the cursors has reached the end of its trace while the other has not reached its end yet.
 Hence, one cursor advances along its traces by one position while the other cursor does not move.
 An alignment is optimal if it contains a minimal number of hide operations.
 Given that a process model can contain a possibly infinite set of traces due to loop structures, several traces can have alignments with minimal distance for the same trace of the event log.
 In this article, we focus on techniques that compute only one minimal distance alignment for each trace of the event log.